IN A RUSH? MY TOP CHOICE

 This one boasts a wide range of features and options not matched by much else on the market.
 The primary feature is Grohe’s “Dream Spray” technology, which boils down to the water flowing evenly to each hole in the active spread pattern.

-It may sound like a small thing, but it’s something a lot of shower heads have an issue with, making certain settings far more lackluster than they should be when the ones at the edge dribble or only get half the flow of the ones closer to the center.
+It may sound like a small thing, but it’s something a lot of units have an issue with, making certain settings far more lackluster than they should be when the ones at the edge dribble or only get half the flow of the ones closer to the center.

 Around this centerpiece technology are five different settings: normal (even spread to all holes), jet (focused blast primarily around the center), massage (more focused but gentler than jet), rain (a soft and wide spray), and “Champagne”, which primarily utilizes those larger holes to provide slow, fat droplets of water.

-In addition to being a handheld it also has eight preset positions on its mount that allow it to adjust to positions a normal shower head both could and could not as easily do, letting you take advantage of its normal and rain settings for a satisfying shower.
+In addition to being a detachable or handheld it also has eight preset positions on its mount that allow it to adjust to positions a normal unit both could and could not as easily do, letting you take advantage of its normal and rain settings for a satisfying shower.

-While the price is high (under $200, though not by a whole lot) it’s more than worth it in my opinion for a high flow (2.5 GPM) and variable showerhead.
+While the price is high (under $200, though not by a whole lot) it’s more than worth it in my opinion for a high flow (2.5 GPM) and variable units.

 Stylish, durable, and all around great.